tatanus/BASH/README.md

 ## Notes

 For any questions, feature requests, or bug reports, feel free to open an issue or contact the repository owner.

+Enjoy using BASH - "Bash Automation for Simple Hacking"!